-If you receive Medically Necessary, Covered Emergency Medical Services from a Non-Network Provider, the Plan will Cover your Emergency Medical Services as if you had been treated by a Network Provider.
+If you receive Medically Necessary, Covered Emergency Medical Services from a Non-Network Provider, BCBSVT will Cover your Emergency Care as if you had been treated by a Network Provider.
 You must pay any cost-sharing amounts listed in your Outline of Coverage as if you received those services from a Network Provider.
 These may include Deductibles, Co-insurance or Co-payments.
-If a Non-Network Provider requests any payment from you other than your cost-sharing amounts, you will not be required to pay these nonallowed amounts.
-Please contact BCBSVT at the number listed on the back of your ID card, so that BCBSVT can work directly with the Provider to resolve the request.
+If a Non-Network Provider requests any payment from you other than your cost-sharing amounts, please contact BCBSVT at the number on the back of your ID card, so that BCBSVT can work directly with the Provider to resolve the request.